preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-v7/directory/index.rst

 Orphaned
 **********
 When a site of the type Microsoft 365 teamsite, SharePoint teamsite or Sharepoint communication site is created, a SharePoint site is also created and is connected to the site.
-A Yammer group can also need a SharePoint site, depending on how the Yammer group is set up.
+A Viva Engage (former Yammer) group can also need a SharePoint site, depending on how the Viva Engage group is set up.

 .. image:: teamwork-orphaned-v7.png